NSION/nsc3/valor-installation-guide.md

 - valor-upgrade.sh -> Script for Valor upgrade
 - valor-docker-compose-ext-reg.tmpl -> Docker Compose template for Valor

-## Prerequisites for NSC3 installation:
+## Prerequisites for Valor installation:
 - Minimum HW configuration: 8 CPU cores with GPU, 32 GB RAM, 500GB Free Disk.
 As reference 1h video clip is consuming around 2GB disk space.
 - Linux operating system, Ubuntu 20.04 LTS as reference.
 - The computer or virtual machine is allocated for NSC3 use only.